-To facilitate cooperation and resource sharing, the library is a member of Amigos Library Services and participates in the TexShare program, which is a project managed by the Texas State Library for Texas academic and public libraries.
-Funded by the Texas Legislature, the TexShare program is designed to facilitate access to library materials for all Texans.
+To facilitate cooperation and resource sharing, the library is a member of Amigos Library Services and participates in the TexShare Program.
+This project is managed by the Texas State Library for Texas academic and public libraries.
+Funded by the Texas Legislature, the TexShare Program is designed to facilitate access to library materials for all Texans.
 All printed resources, except reference and reserve materials, circulate and are readily available on open shelves.
-The student identification card serves as the library card.
+The student identification card serves as the library card when checking out these items.

 While students are encouraged to learn how to find and use their own resources in the library, librarians are always willing and available to assist students in the location and use of library materials.
 Instruction in the use of the library is provided to classes and individuals.
-Online tutorials are available through the library's web page.
-Photocopies, computers, audiovisual equipment, and individual and group study rooms are available.
+Online tutorials are available through the library's Web page.
+Photocopiers, computers, audio/visual equipment and individual and group study rooms are available.

 As part of the community service mission of the college, library facilities and privileges are extended to adult citizens of the Orange community.
-The Ron E. Lewis Library maintains a reciprocal borrowing agreement with the Orange

-Public Library and maintains a cooperative working arrangement with the Mary and John E. Gray Library at Lamar University.
+The Ron E. Lewis Library maintains a reciprocal borrowing agreement with the Orange Public Library and maintains a cooperative working arrangement with the Mary and John E. Gray Library at Lamar University.
 The Ron E. Lewis Library also honors the TexShare borrower card when presented with acceptable photo identification.
 Some use and access restrictions may apply to those resources and materials with contractual and licensing restrictions.